egehanemre/BootcampProject/README.md

   ![Screenshot 1](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/CurrentState.PNG)

- **Sprint Review**:
+ ### Sprint Review:

-We finished the most of the playable prototype, mechanics are mostly working as intended on the coding side of things, we haven't done much on the art side since it was in the prototyping stage.
+ - We finished the most of the playable prototype, mechanics are mostly working as intended on the coding side of things, we haven't done much on the art side since it was in the prototyping stage.

- **Sprint Retrospective:**
+ ### Sprint Retrospective:
   - Team Changes and Role Adjustments: We experienced team changes with 2 members leaving and 1 new member joining.
 Accordingly, roles were adjusted, and the Scrum Master was changed.
   - Task Distribution Reorganization: It was decided to reorganize the task distribution within the team for the upcoming sprint to ensure more effective collaboration and workload balance.